-There are many of this Lent page:
+There are many parts to this Lent page:

 Spirit Home > Church Year > Lent: stations on the journey < Read this in your own language.